Schools for Refugees

 ➢ Feeding .There is a feeding program at the school.
 Nursery children take their meal of porridge at 10:30 am.
 The nursery students go home at 1:00 pm.
 The upper primary takes their meal of porridge at 1:00 pm because they remain in school until 4:30 pm.
 The school has a tap from the public water supply which provides drinkable water for cooking, cleaning and washing hands.

 ➢ Latrines and electricity.
-The school has three pit latrine blocks of four stances each.
-One is for nursery, one for primary boys and one for primary girls.
-There is no source of electricity, other than a small generater now at the school.
-Electricity is coming and poles have been installed along the road past the school in the settlement.
+The school has four pit latrine blocks of four stances each.
+One is for teachers, one for nursery, one for primary boys and one for primary girls.
+In 2019, the school buildings were electrified by hooking to the grid.

 St Bakhita Nursery And Primary School Enrollment